haikyuu/hugo-blog/content/posts/react-native-webview.md

 There are various cases in which you would want to display a Webview in a mobile app.
 You may want to display your privacy policy that's present in your website, or you may want to integrate with a service that requires the use of a Webview (HelloSign) ...

-Whatever is your usecase, you want the best User Experience.
+Whatever is your use case, you want the best User Experience.
 So let's dive in and see how we can communicate back and forth between native and a Webview.

 First, let's take a look at the official guide for [communicating between js and native](https://github.com/react-native-community/react-native-webview/blob/master/docs/Guide.md#communicating-between-js-and-native).
 I sum it up below.